SharePoint 2016 End User Training in Cape Town

 This SharePoint 2016 End User class in Cape Town is for end users working in a SharePoint 2016 environment.
 The course presented in South Africa teaches SharePoint basics such as working with lists and libraries as well as basic page customizations.
-2KO is an IT consulting and training company, offering both business services and multi-platform training.
-2KO Africa's wide range of computer courses are available as full time classes, or as online learning, enabling 2KO students the opportunity to study courses online world-wide, to ensure students have access to the best training possible.
+2KO Africa offers IT consulting, technical IT services and top-of-the-range IT training on multiple platforms.
+Our best-of-breed computer courses are presented as instructor led classes or as online internet-based elearning, enabling 2KO students the opportunity to study courses online world-wide, to ensure students have access to the best training possible.
 Students who do this course may also like SharePoint 2016 Power User Training .

 SharePoint 2016 End User Training

 - Learn to navigate a SharePoint 2016 Team Site.

 - Learn to create SharePoint list and library views.

 - Learn to create sub sites using various SharePoint templates.

 - Learn to create and edit Web page content.